romgrk/ol-resources/README.md

 This repository is a compilation of scripts and resources for OL related stuff.

+Workflow:
  - [jscript.js][1] is a stdlib for the workflow (list of functions below)
  - [array.js][7] is a polyfill for Array#methods in the workflow, and [working-with-arrays][8] explains why you would use a such thing
- - [cotg.polyfill.js][2] allows you to test COTG's Photo, Signature and Annotations widgets directly form the browser.
- - [cotg.extension.js][3] contains the above, plus a number of useful functions documented below
  - [rest.js][4] is a wrapper around the Rest API
  - [repository.js][5] is a wrapper around the workflow data repository
  - [examples/users_cotg_ie.js][6] is a script to retrieve the user list from a COTG repository as JSON

+COTG:
+ - [cotg.polyfill.js][2] allows you to test COTG's Photo, Signature and Annotations widgets directly form the browser.
+It also emulates `savestate` and `restorestate` using localStorage.
+ - [cotg.extension.js][3] contains a number of useful functions documented below
+ - [cotg.onerror.js][9] is a script to display javascript errors as alert in COTG
+ - [cotg.bundle.js][10] contains all of the above in a single file.
+Drop it in your template and reap the benefits without more effort.

+The [examples][11] folder also contains a number of other resources.

 ## rest.js